 Continuing Education Refunds

 Continuing Education Refunds are not provided after the class begins.
 A full refund is provided if a drop/add form is completed and submitted to the continuing education registration office before the class begins.
+Non-credit refunds will begin two weeks after the Official Day of Record for the term.
 Please see CE Advising for more information on refunds and other questions.

 * Official Day of Record – Refer to the CREDIT SCHEDULE